iipc/openwayback/wayback-cdx-server/README.md

 ```

 * By default, CDX server returns gzip encoded data for all queries.
 To turn this off, add the **gzip=false** param

+### Field Order ###

+It is possible to customize the fields returned from the cdx server using the **fl=** param.
+Simply pass in a comma seperate list of fields and only those fields will be returned:

+* The following returns only the timestamp and mimetype fields with the header `["timestamp","mimetype"]` http://web.archive.org/cdx/search/cdx?url=archive.org&fl=timestamp,mimetype

+* If omitted, all the available fields are returned by default.

 ### Filtering ###